ndalilavin/week2_ip/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
  <p>This project is an implementation of Week 2 Independent Project - Quick Movers Website.
-The aim of the project is to show understanding of the concepts learnt in week 2.</p>
+The aim of the project is to show understanding of the concepts covered.</p>

  ### Installation Process
  ****